LSSTDESC/rail/docs/source/development/add_stage.rst

 New Algorithm
 =============

-.. format and check content
-.. maybe merge into appropriate section in page

 To add new functionality that adds a new dependency, you should create a new package that users will access through RAIL's common API.